 From here, you can select any programs that you want to uninstall, and the uninstallation process should be easy enough to guide you through the steps to delete these programs.

-However, uninstalling a program through Control Panel will not wipe all the leftovers and registry items from your hard drive.
+However, uninstalling a program on your laptop through Control Panel will not wipe all the leftovers and registry items from your hard drive.

 This means that uninstalling through Control Panel will not completely remove all the files associated with the program that you want to uninstall.